Square Enix: Cloud gaming

 In 2013, Dragon Quest X was brought to iOS and Android in Japan using NTT DoCoMo as the release platform and Ubitus for the streaming technology.
 In 2014, it was also brought to 3DS in Japan using Ubitus.

 On May 8, 2012, Square Enix announced a collaboration with Bigpoint Games to create a free-to-play Cloud gaming platform that "throws players into 'limitless game worlds' directly through their web browser".
 The service was launched under the name CoreOnline in August 2012.
 Stating "limited commercial take-up", the service was cancelled on November 29, 2013.

 In September 2014, a cloud gaming company called Shinra Technologies (previously Project Flare) was created; however, it was closed in January 2016.
 On October 9, 2014, Square Enix launched another online game service in Japan called Dive In, which allowed players to stream console games to their iOS or Android devices.
 The service was monetized by the amount of time the players spent playing, with each game offered for free for thirty minutes.
 The service was cancelled on September 13, 2015.
 Some Square Enix games are available in Japan on the G-cluster streaming service.

-Arcade/Amusement
+Arcade facilities

 With the merger of Taito businesses into Square Enix, the company gained possession of Taito's arcade infrastructure and facilities and entered the arcade market in 2005.
 In 2010 Taito revealed NESiCAxLive, a cloud-based system of storing games and changing them through the internet instead of acquiring physical copies.
 This system was added to its many arcade gaming locations.
 The company continues to cater to the arcade audience in Japan with arcade-only titles, with game producers in 2015 stating that Square Enix has a loyal fan base that values the arcade gaming experience.
 In November 2019, Square Enix announced a "Ninja Tower Tokyo" theme park by its newly established Live Interactive Works division.